 - If an adult reads the book first it will give the child confidence for when they read, as they will know what to expect in the story and they can enjoy the story with you first.

 4. If your child would like to practise their letter formation, Read, Write Inc have rhymes for each of the letters to help the children shape them correctly.
-Reception children will be given a list of the Handwriting Rhymes, but they are also available to download on our website.
+Reception children will be given a sound book that includes they Handwriting Rhymes.

 We feel that the Read Write Inc. programmes will continue to make a very positive impact on the ability of our pupils to develop their reading.